 Denman Island Covered Recreation Space

-Denman Island Covered Recreation Space creates a public space for recreational sports, music event and workshops, winter farmers markets and free play that meet public health guidance on increasing airflow and ventilation.
+Denman Island Covered Recreation Space creates a public space for recreational sports, music event and workshops, markets and free play that meet public health guidance on increasing airflow and ventilation.
 The project improves a public space and enables community organizations to continue to deliver programs and services to the community, lessening the impact of COVID-19 on physical, social and emotional health.

 The Covered Recreation Space seeks to serve a broad section of the Denman Island community.
 The goal of the project is to create a safe and vibrant space for the following populations and activities;